alexle/alexle.github.com/posts/2017-running.markdown

 ## July: Longmont Half Marathon ##

-I still hadn't finished digesting what had happened the past couple of months. **But when life hands you quad aces, you go all-in**.
+I still hadn't digested all that had happened the past couple of months. **But when life hands you quad Aces, you go all-in**.
 So I set my sights on a new distance, the half-marathon, as my next challenge.

 I hadn't run one in 4 years.
 Do I stop for water?
 Do I need to GU?
 How do I even calculate half-marathon pace?
 Given that my last half was [1:47][14], I figured 1:40 or even 1:38 was good to shoot for.